Last updated: 2023-08-06

 Adding the new field to our entity

-That's it!
-Reading and writing the partDetails now works like a charm without having to worry about any mappings.
+Reading and writing the partDetails now works like a charm with Hibernate taking care of all the mappings.
 Bootify creates proper field types and annotations based on the selected database, and the runnable source code can be downloaded right away!

 Start Project